top of page

 • While a declarant retains “special declarant rights” it can “Appoint or remove any officer of the association or any master association or any member of an executive board during any period of declarant’s control.”
 NRS 116.089

 Nonetheless, even during the control period, directors appointed by the declarant owe fiduciary duties to the association and its members.
-They cannot act solely in the declarant's interest.
+They should not act solely in the declarant's interest.
+Even while the community is under declarant control, the declarant and its appointed directors owe fiduciary duties to the owners, akin to those of a trustee.[1]

 • This is intended to prevent abuse and aligns with broader principles of corporate and fiduciary governance.